pymmcore-plus/pymmcore-widgets/docs/getting_started.md

 !!!
 Note
     Most widgets, by default, utilize the active core or instantiate a new one if none is currently active.
 This eliminates the need for manual core instance creation.

     For example, in the case above, the `ConfigurationWidget` is the first widget to be instantiated and will automatically create a new core instance.
-This makes the `mmc = CMMCorePlus().instance()` line redundant and removable.
+This makes the `mmc = CMMCorePlus.instance()` line redundant and removable.

     However, if a specific core instance is required, you can create a core instance first and then pass it as the `mmcore` argument to the widget (if available, not all the widgets have it), like so: `GroupPresetTableWidget(mmcore=my_core)`.